Javinator9889/ThreadingTools/README.md

 + Setup the `NotifyingThreads`, and include them inside the `ThreadsPooling`.
 + Call `ThreadsPooling.start()` method for start executing the threads.

-You can see some examples at the [test folder](https://github.com/Javinator9889/ThreadingTools/tree/master/threadingtools/src/test/java), in which all those process and lambda usage are specified.
+You can see some examples at the [examples folder](https://github.com/Javinator9889/ThreadingTools/tree/master/examples), in which all those process and lambda usage are specified.

+If you need more information, [read the docs](https://javinator9889.github.io/ThreadingTools/) in which you will find **every method detailed and explained**.

 ## 4. Contributing